Auth Security

 <script setup lang="ts">

-const { isAuthenticated } = useConvexAuth();
+const { signIn, isAuthenticated, refreshAuth } = useConvexAuth()

 // Redirect if already authenticated